opheadacheh/Multi-view-neural-acoustic-words-embeddings/Data/README.md

 input2.npy is an array of character embeddings, in which each element is a len * 26(num of english letters) matrix corresponding to a word.

+Some important notes:
-Note that input1.npy and input2.npy must be of same order, i.e. input1[0] is the acoustic feature of word input2[0].
+1. input1.npy and input2.npy must be of same order, i.e. input1[0] is the acoustic feature of word input2[0].

+2. For input2.npy(train set), any character that is not one of a-z should be discarded. e.g. it’s is same as its.

+3. In dev set, there is a word 7-eleven, which was transferred to seveneleven.
+In test set, 401k’s was treated as fourohoneks.